TX-spatial/SciPy2020_Poster.github.io/README.md

 | Schleicher |             2639 |         0.647 | 1.531 |
 | Sutton     |             3265 |         0.54  | 1.353 |

-**Table-4 Top five road names with number of linestrings in decending order for the Kimble county**
+**Table-4 Top five road names with number of linestrings in decending order for the Kimble County**
 | Road Name     |   No of Linestrings |
 |:--------------|--------------------:|
 | I10 Svc Rd    |                  12 |